Western Australia Destinations

-While most tourists arriving in Australia flock to the usual Sydney or the Great Barrier Reef, the world’s sixth largest country has just so much to offer that the list is almost inexhaustible.
-And if the wanderlust in you is extremely desperate for a bit of pristine discovery in less crowded esoteric locales, you will rub your palms in delight at the prospects of Western Australia – the largest state of the island nation with a stunning 20,000 km of gorgeous blue coastline on the Indian Ocean.
+While most tourists arriving in Australia flock to the usual Sydney or the Great Barrier Reef, the world’s sixth largest country has just so much to offer, including the best places to visit in Sydney Australia.
+But if the wanderlust in you is extremely desperate for a bit of pristine discovery in less crowded esoteric locales, you will rub your palms in delight at the prospects of Western Australia – the largest state of the island nation with a stunning 20,000 km of gorgeous blue coastline on the Indian Ocean.
 There is just so much to see here, but here are the top 5:

 1. Broome